EliteXGHG/MonsterSpawner-Content-Warning/README.md

 | Snail Spawner | L6 | Giant Slug, Slug, CW-031 |
 | Arms | L2 | Accordion Man, CW-033 |

 The ??? rows are unused/cut-content entities (Angler, Bites, toolkit variants).
-They have no prefab in the game's Resources and **cannot be spawned** — the mod shows them with a "No prefab"(NF) label for reference.
+They have no prefab in the game's Resources and **cannot be spawned** — the mod shows them with a "No prefab" label for reference.
 Barnacle, Snatcher, Infiltrator and Shroomer have no known spawn IDs and are not included.

 ---

 ## Installation

 1. Install [BepInEx for Content Warning](https://thunderstore.io/c/content-warning/p/BepInEx/BepInExPack/)
-2. Download `MonsterSpawnerMod.dll` from [Thunderstore](https://thunderstore.io/c/content-warning/p/eliteghg/MonsterSpawner/)
+2. Download `MonsterSpawnerMod.dll` from [Thunderstore](https://thunderstore.io/c/content-warning/p/eliteghg/MonsterSpawnerMod/)
 3. Copy `MonsterSpawnerMod.dll` to `BepInEx/plugins/`
 4. Launch the game and press **F4**